WBCN (North Carolina): History

 The station originated as the expanded band "twin" of an existing station on the standard AM band.
-On March 17, 1997, the FCC announced that eighty-eight stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz, with WGIV in Charlotte authorized to move from 1600 to 1660 kHz.
+On March 17, 1997, the FCC announced that eighty-eight stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz, with WGIV (1600 AM) in Charlotte authorized to move to 1660 kHz.

 A construction permit for the expanded band station was assigned the call letters WBHE on September 4, 1998.
 The FCC's initial policy was that both the original station and its expanded band counterpart could operate simultaneously for up to five years, after which owners would have to turn in one of the two licenses, depending on whether they preferred the new assignment or elected to remain on the original frequency, although this deadline was extended multiple times.
 On June 2, 2004, the license for the original standard AM band station on 1600 kHz, WGIV, was formally deleted.

-Programming on the expanded band station, which changed its call letters to WFNA on December 9, 2003, rather than supplementing WGIV's programming, was instead paired with a co-owned sports outlet station, WFNZ at 610 AM.
-WFNA had first signed on in December 2003 to help improve WFNZ's coverage, airing some of that station's programming.
+Programming on the expanded band station, which changed its call letters to WFNA on December 9, 2003, rather than supplementing WGIV's programming, was instead paired with a co-owned sports outlet station, WFNZ (610 AM).
+WFNA first signed on in December 2003 to help improve WFNZ's coverage, airing some of that station's programming.
 WFNZ must power down to 1,000 watts at night, rendering it all but unlistenable in some parts of the Charlotte radio market.

 The station was switched its call sign to WBMX on July 29, 2009.
 A few weeks later, on August 12, it again switched its call letters to WBCN.
 The assignment of the WBMX and WBCN call letters came as CBS Radio prepared for a radio station shuffle in Boston.
-WBCN, Boston's longtime rock station, was set to move to a digital-only platform, while 98.5 WBMX was moving to WBCN's old frequency at 104.1 FM.
+WBCN, Boston's longtime rock station, was set to move to a digital-only platform, while WBMX was moving to WBCN's old frequency at 104.1 FM.
 This swap was being made to create a new Boston sports radio station at 98.5 FM.
 On August 5, 2009, Mix 98.5 in Boston switched its callsign from WBMX-FM to WBZ-FM.
 The WBMX call sign was parked in Charlotte, while WBCN aired for its final days.
 Shortly after midnight on August 12, 2009, WBCN signed off, and the WBCN and WBMX calls were switched to complete the process.

 According to The Charlotte Observer, CBS decided to park the WBCN call letters in Charlotte to keep another Boston station from picking them up and trading on the station's 51-year heritage in Boston (including 41 years as a rock station).
 Bill Schoening, CBS Radio manager for Charlotte, said, "It's very common in the business.
 It was a major signal with call letters that still have value and heritage."